COVID-19 Safety Message: Visit our practice with confidence – your safety is our top concern.

 The Pew study found that 27 states were graded as A or B, while 23 states and the District of Columbia earned only a C or lower grade for their dental services in 2011.
 However, 22 states improved their grades compared to the previous year’s report and six states – Arkansas, Delaware, Massachusetts, Minnesota, Utah and West Virginia – increased their ratings by at least two grades.

 Maryland was one of only seven states to receive an A rating from Pew in the report entitled, “The State of Children’s Dental Health: Making Coverage Matter,” which detailed public policies that cover both insured and soon-to-be insured children.

-States that raised the quality of their services did so mainly by reimbursing dentists for preventative care, expanding water fluoridation in local communities and increasing the number of Medicaid-enrolled children who have access to a dentist office or clinic.
+States that raised the quality of their services did so mainly by reimbursing dentists for preventative care, expanding water fluoridation in local communities and increasing the number of state-funded program-enrolled children who have access to a dentist office or clinic.

-The news source found that many children don’t receive the dental healthcare they need because of a shortage of dentists who are willing to serve low-income patients with Medicaid as their insurer.
-Pew recommends that officials increase payment levels to dentists for Medicaid patients because the federal insurance program has not kept pace with their fees.
+The news source found that many children don’t receive the dental healthcare they need because of a shortage of dentists who are willing to serve low-income patients with a state-funded program as their insurer.
+Pew recommends that officials increase payment levels to dentists for state-funded program patients because the federal insurance program has not kept pace with their fees.

 Prevention costs less

 The Centers for Disease Control and Prevention (CDC) reports that tooth decay is the most common chronic disease of childhood.
 Eighteen percent of children ages 2 to 4 have experienced tooth decay, 52 percent of those ages 6 to 8 are affected and 61 percent of 15-year-olds have tooth decay.